-Women make up around a third of the UK’s entrepreneurs and still face additional barriers to success, finding it harder to attract funding despite the fact that, on average, female-led businesses generate higher yields in proportion to investment.
+Five ways for women to get ahead in business – Women makeup around a third of the UK’s entrepreneurs and still face additional barriers to success, finding it harder to attract funding despite the fact that, on average, female-led businesses generate higher yields in proportion to investment.
 Yet research tells us that one in ten women would like to start their own business.
 Many hesitate because they lack confidence and worry about the consequences of failure.
 However, if you know what you’re doing, then there are many ways that you can reduce that risk.
 With the right approach, you could get right to the top.
+Whether you face challenges of hiring staff, van leasing in manchester or searching for suitable work premises these can all be worked through and overcome.

 Follow your passion